Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/adobe-campaign-standard-api-reference.md

 ## Reset linkage fields

 Removes the previously stored linkage fields in the SDK and triggers the Campaign rules download again.
+Personalized messages stored in cache prior to this are erased.

 {% tabs %}